designswarm/madenearyou/README.md

 User-uploaded images will be stored in an Amazon S3 bucket.
 So, create an account on https://aws.amazon.com if you don't already have one.

 I more-or-less followed [these instructions](http://pritishc.com/blog/2015/09/06/uploading-with-django-and-amazon-s3/) for making a new bucket, creating an IAM user with Access Key ID and Secret Access Key, and creating a policy to the bucket.

-With all that you should be able to set the environment variables required:

-	$ heroku config:set AWS_ACCESS_KEY_ID=YOUR-ACCESS-KEY
-	$ heroku config:set AWS_SECRET_ACCESS_KEY=YOUR-SECRET
-	$ heroku config:set AWS_STORAGE_BUCKET_NAME=your-bucket-name
+This is my summary:

 Go to https://console.aws.amazon.com and create an account or sign in.

 Go to the Security Credentials section of your account and choose Users.

 Create a new user.
+Click the 'Show Security Credentials' and note the user's Access Key ID and Secret Access Key.

+When you get to the list of users, click your new user.
 Note the "User ARN" value.

 Under the Services menu, go to S3.

 Create a new bucket.

 In the bucket's Properties, open the Permissions panel, then "Edit bucket policy".
 Paste the following into the window.
 Replace `BUCKETNAME` with the name of your bucket.
 And replace `arn:aws:iam::1234567890:user/USERNAME` with the User ARN value noted earlier.
 Save the policy.

-This gives anonymous users the ability to "get" objects (view images) and the named user the ability to perform any actions.

 	{
 		"Version": "2012-10-17",